Skip to content

 Do you work as a contractor or on fixed-scope projects?

 Both.
-Part-time embedded work makes sense if you have ongoing AI work and want me iterating alongside your engineers.
-A fixed-scope engagement makes sense if you want a specific feature built, shipped, and handed off.
-We can figure out what fits during the intro call.
+Embedded work makes sense if you have ongoing AI work and want me iterating alongside your engineers.
+A fixed-scope engagement makes sense if you want a specific AI product built, shipped, and handed off.
+We figure out what fits during the intro call.

 What does a typical engagement look like?

-Depends on the scope.
-A feature audit takes 2 weeks.
-A new AI feature build is typically 4–8 weeks from architecture to deployment.
-Ongoing integration work is usually 2–3 days per week.
+Depends on scope.
+An audit takes 2 weeks.
+A Build is 1-3 months from architecture to deployment.
+Embedded work is 2-3 days per week over 2-6 months.
 We start with a free intro call to scope the work and make sure it's a good fit.

 What's your tech stack?